Saspian/adding-tag/README.md

 #### If you find following things not working, its because the work is still in progress
 - cross button inside the selected options (above the input field) doesn't work
 - ~~Clicking default options won't do anything~~
+- selected options cannot be added as default options

 ## Available Scripts